starbaseGo/responsivedatavisualization/README.md

 ## Resources

 Resources referenced within the book can be found in the /resources directory.
 These are The Cocktail Guide, and The Train Tracker.
+Short descriptions of each can be referenced as "resource.md" within each resource's directory.

 ### The Cocktail Guide